slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Richard Branson*
 > *"If you can change people's lives you have a business."
 -- Richard Branson*
+> *"You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
+Both work, but of the two, obsessing about your customers will take you further."
+-- Kevin Kelly*
+> *"Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."
+-- Kevin Kelly*
 > *"You are not building a product.
 You are solving a problem."
--- Naval Ravikant*
-> *"Startups are a theory about something the market wants, but doesn't yet exist."
+"Startups are a theory about something the market wants, but doesn't yet exist."
--- Naval Ravikant*
-> *"Startups don't die when they run out of cash, they die when the founders run out of energy."
+"Startups don't die when they run out of cash, they die when the founders run out of energy."
--- Naval Ravikant*
-> *"Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
+"Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
 Anyone who does not, is not."
--- Naval Ravikant*
-> *"You're doing sales because you failed at marketing.
+"You're doing sales because you failed at marketing.
 You're doing marketing because you failed at product."
 -- Naval Ravikant*
-> *"You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
-Both work, but of the two, obsessing about your customers will take you further."
--- Kevin Kelly*
-> *"Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."
--- Kevin Kelly*

 - Intuitive equals familiar.
 Informational age is homogeneising our tastes. globalization é em tudo
 - two ways to make money: bundling and unbundling!